23 Expert Tips for Traveling to Bhutan from Nepal: Visa Application, Flight Ticket, Tour Arrangement, and More

 17. Mountain climbing is forbidden in Bhutan but available in Nepal

-While you can climb any mountain (almost) in Nepal, there are not the same freedoms in Bhutan.
+While you can climb any mountain (almost) in Nepal, there are no such freedoms in Bhutan.
 Mountain climbing has long been a desire for visitors to the Himalayas, and in Nepal, there are few mountains that cannot be climbed.
 However, in Bhutan, there are restrictions on climbing the mountains as they are considered to be sacred in Tibetan Buddhism, the religion of the kingdom.

-If you plan a Himalaya mountain climbing experience in your Nepal Bhutan tour, just arrange it to your days in Nepal.
+If you plan a Himalaya mountain climbing experience in your Nepal Bhutan tour, just arrange it for your days in Nepal.

-18. The Daily Fee for Bhutan tour can be reduced to USD 200 in low season
+18. The Daily Fee for a Bhutan tour can be reduced to USD 200 in low season

 While the Minimum Daily Package (MDP) fee in the peak months is normally 250 US dollars a day, in the low seasons, it drops to just 200 dollars a day.
-As with any tourist destination, the low season costs are lower than peak seasons, due to fewer tourists and the need to attract more visitors.
+Like any tourists destination, the Bhutan tour cost is lower during the off-seaason due to fewer visitors and efforts to attract more visitors.
 In Bhutan, this translates into a reduction in the cost of the average tour by around fifty dollars a day per person.

 19. The travel budget in Nepal is more flexible than in Bhutan